Stuycs-K/project03-final-09-muellerfgabaid/README.md

 ### Project Description:

-Bracket battleship tournament
+Bracket style turn based rock paper scissors

 ### Instructions:

-How does the user install/compile/run the program.
 `make compile` and `./client` or `./server`
-How does the user interact with this program?
-Input coordinates (instuctions will be given)
+To play the game, follow the printed instructions in the terminal windows for both the server and clients